 • No power/communications requirements in the field reduce infrastructure costs

 • TCP/IP interface allows non-proprietary communications using readily available network equipment

-• Low energy consumption – produces nominal heat, eliminating need for air conditioned racks
+• Low energy consumption – produces nominal heat, eliminating the need for air-conditioned racks

 • Field upgradeable firmware ensures equipment software can be brought up to the latest version on the spot, even over TCP/IP